Frequently Asked Questions

 Will you come to my house for a training session?

 Yes.
-All appointments will take place where you are likely experiencing the most problems: in your own home.
+All appointments will take place in your own home.
 If you have somewhere else you would like to meet all you have to do is let me know.
 I am very flexible.

 Do you offer group classes?